transloadit/uppy/website/src/docs/image-editor.md

 ### file-editor:cancel

-Emitted when `uninstall` is called.
+Emitted when `uninstall` is called or when the current image editing changes are discarded.

 ```js
 uppy.on('file-editor:cancel', (file) => {